BioIT-CEITEC/small_var_annot/README.md

   Specifies whether tumor–normal paired samples are used.

 - `calling_type`
-  Variant calling type.
-Supported values include `somatic` and `germline`.
+  Variant calling type, supported values include `somatic` and `germline`.

 - `format`
   Output formatting scheme used for the final variant tables.

 ### Optional parameters
 - `use_cohort_data`
-  If enabled, variants from previous experiments are loaded for cohort-level annotation.
-  Requires the file `cohort_data/cohort_variants.tsv`.
+  If enabled, variants from previous experiments are loaded for cohort-level annotation, requires the file `cohort_data/cohort_variants.tsv`.

 - `create_cohort_data`
   If enabled, cohort-level variant information is generated from the current run and stored in `cohort_data/cohort_variants.tsv`.

 - `min_variant_frequency`
-  Minimum variant frequency threshold used during variant filtering.
-  Default value is 0.
+  Minimum variant frequency threshold used during variant filtering, default value is 0.

 - `not_use_merged`